FabMo/FabMo-Updater/README.md

 ## Design Specifics

 ### Web Interface
 A web interface is provided, which is by convention hosted on a port that is one higher than the port of the engine.
-(So if the engine is hosted on port 9876, the updater should be hosted on port 9877) The default port for the FabMo engine is 80, so the default port for the updater is 81, unless changed.
+The default port for the FabMo engine is 80, so the default port for the updater is 81, unless changed.
 The web interface of the updater is meant to be informative and simple to use, but ideally, update functionality for normal users is simply initiated and monitored through the engine.  (fabmo.js provides functions to this effect)

 Here, a "simple" update interface is provided that simply applies the latest update version and exits, providing a full-screen spinner and message.
 This interface can be accessed simply by redirecting to the appropriate url, `/do_update`